aliyun/terraform-provider-alicloud/website/docs/r/amqp_instance.html.markdown

 * `storage_size` - (Optional) The storage size.
 It is valid when `instance_type` is vip.
 * `support_eip` - (Required) Whether to support EIP.
+* `logistics` - (Optional) The logistic information This parameter is not required when you create a ApsaraMQ for RabbitMQ instance.
+You do not need to specify this parameter.

 ## Attributes Reference